ldci/redCV/README.md

 ![](images/red.ico) ![](images/redCV.png)
 ### You need a recent Red version.
-### Compiled with Red-toolchain 0.6.5 for macOS.

-### Tested with macOS.
+### Created and tested with macOS 10.14 (Mojave 32-bit on Intel processor).

 Code is functional with Red 0.6.5.
-Errors corrected for Haar detection.

 You must compile samples since red routines are required.
 Most of samples require View.